Avraham Numa

 Numa played a total of 15 seasons in the Hapoel Be'er Sheva uniform and scored 64 goals in the top league.
 He stood out for his speed, his mobility in the front half of the court, his athleticism and his ability to pounce and hit.
 Numa is considered a "soul player" who sometimes used to excite the fans and sometimes to confront his friends on the field and even fans who teased him.
-He even play when he did not feel well.
+He even played when he did not feel well.

 Family and childhood

 Avraham Numa was born in Iraq to Salim and Nazima Numa and immigrated to Israel with his family in April 1951.

-Player career
+Playing career

 Numa began playing as a child in the Beersheba municipal leagues and rose through the ranks to the Hapoel first squad when he was 17.
-For most of his career he played as a striker and someyimes played other positions such as right midfielder.
+For most of his career he played as a striker and sometimes played other positions such as right midfielder.

-In the season 1966–68 season, Numa's team, Hapoel Be'er Sheva, prevailed twice over the Maccabi Tel Aviv team that did win the championship.
-In the second game, the away game, held in front of 6000 spectators at the Maccabiah Stadium in Tel Aviv and ended with a score of 0:3, Numa opened the scoring.
+In the 1966–68 season, Numa's team, Hapoel Be'er Sheva, prevailed twice over the Maccabi Tel Aviv team that did win the championship.
+In the second game, the away game, Numa opened the scoring; it was held in front of 6000 spectators at the Maccabiah Stadium in Tel Aviv and ended with a score of 0-3.
 At the end of this season, the longest season in the history of the prime league, he won the title of Israeli Footballer of the Year.
 A year later, although a weakened Hapoel Be'er Sheva finished in the 14th place, one place above relegation to the Liga Artzit, Numa finished in fourth place for footballer of the year in Israel.

 During the 1970s, Numa finished several seasons as the top scorer of Hapoel Beer Sheva.
 At the end of the 1972–73 season, he scored three goals in the last home game of this season, against the Maccabi Haifa, helping his team win 2–4.
 He was a partner in the two championships that Hapoel Beer Sheva won in 1975 and 1976.

 After the two championships, for the entire season of 1976–77, Numa was absent due to a serious injury and his team finished 13th, one place above relegation to the Liga Artzit.
-During the 1978–79 season, he changed sided to Beitar Be'er Sheva in the Liga Artzit, where he ended his player career in 1980.
+During the 1978–79 season, he changed sides to Beitar Be'er Sheva in the Liga Artzit, where he ended his player career in 1980.